CDC advisers vote to add new COVID vaccines rules that could discourage uptake

 A panel of vaccine advisers to the federal government debated several changes to COVID-19 vaccine access in a chaotic meeting Friday, marked by confusion over processes, technical difficulties and passionate disagreement among members and other experts in attendance.

-Ultimately, the committee backed away from its most controversial proposal that called for states to require those who want a COVID-19 vaccine to get a prescription.
+Ultimately, the Advisory Committee on Immunization Practices, or ACIP, backed away from its most controversial proposal that called for states to require those who want a COVID-19 vaccine to get a prescription.
+But the end result is that the COVID-19 vaccine could be less available than it has been the last few years.

-The committee voted to recommend vaccination for adults 65 and older and younger people subject to a process called shared decision making.
-Their recommendations would not prohibit anyone over six months from getting the shot, but they do call for patients to speak with a clinician about the risks and benefits.
+The group, which crafts recommendations on vaccine policy for the Centers for Disease Control and Prevention, voted to recommend vaccination for adults 65 and older and younger people, subject to a process called "shared decision making."
+Their recommendations would not prohibit anyone over six months from getting the shot, but call for patients to speak with a clinician about the risks and benefits.

+"In the prior seasons of COVID, we've had routine vaccine access — you or I could go to our pharmacy or doctor's office and just get our vaccine, it was encouraged as a routine recommendation," says Jen Kates, director of global health and HIV policy at KFF.

+Friday's vote essentially says "this is no longer routinely recommended — it's 'shared clinical decision-making,'" says Kates.
+The details about what that entails and how access will play out are not immediately clear, Kates says, but what is clear is that it's a "more narrow recommendation" than it has been in past years.

 The advisers also voted that the CDC should add information about the possible risks and uncertainties related to COVID vaccine effectiveness to information sheets about the shots.
 Many of the risks were speculative or already known to be unfounded.

-While the CDC generally adopts the recommendations of the panel, the votes are not final until acting CDC director Jim O'Neill signs off on them.

-The gathering underscored the turbulent and highly politicized nature of vaccine policy under the leadership of Health Secretary Robert F. Kennedy Jr., which is now at odds with positions held by major medical organizations.
+The gathering underscored the turbulent and highly politicized nature of vaccine policy under Health Secretary Robert F. Kennedy Jr.'s leadership, which is now at odds with positions held by major medical organizations.

+The recommendation that a prescription be required for anyone to get a COVID vaccine – which could have been a new hurdle in many places, if states adopted the recommendation – ended in a tie.
+ACIP chairman Martin Kulldorff voted no, breaking the tie.
+The motion failed.

+But the debate over the proposal got heated.
+Some on the committee warned it would ultimately lead to fewer people getting shots.
+Dr. Amy Middleman of the Society for Adolescent Health and Medicine, was among many who spoke up, urging committee members to reject this idea.

 Over the course of the meeting, many clinicians in attendance raised concerns about how ACIP had sidelined expert input, elevated questionable or preliminary data, and broken from the established process for developing these recommendations, which influence insurance coverage.